FHIR/fhir-test-cases/tx/languages.md

 * Using the http Accept-Language header
 * ValueSet.language

-All accept multiple languages with weights per the Accept-Language specification; which to use is a matter of operational control on the client.
-These tests require that a server support all four.
+The first three may contain multiple languages with weights per the Accept-Language specification; which to use is a matter of operational control on the client.
+ValueSet Language is a single language code as described in BCP-47.
+These tests require that a server support all four approaches.
 The sequence of pre-eminance is as in the list given above.

 Each of the tests below comes as a set of variants, depending on how the language is specified:
 * -param: using the displayLanguage parameter